-ANCIENT
+1 ANCIENT

-- Assyrian Kingdoms.
+- Historic Nations of the Orient.
+Egyptian, Sumerian, Babylonian, and Assyrian Kingdoms.
 The Hebrews.
 The Medes and Persians.
-Mycen[®]. - The settlement.
+Mycenæ. - Greece.
+Early settlement.
 Forms of Government.
 Colonial settlements.
 History of Sparta and Athens.
 Persian War.
 Athenian Empire.
 Age of Pericles.
 Peloponnesian War.
 Rise of Thebes.
 Philip of Macedon.
 Alexander.
 Hellenistic Age.
 Contacts with Rome.
 Greek contribution to culture and civilization. - Rome.
 Early legends.
 Wars with Sabines and Latins.
 Gauls in Italy.
 Samnite and Pyrrhic Wars.
 The great struggle with Carthage.
 Wars with Philip of Macedon and Antiochus.
 Perseus, The Gracchi.
 Jugurthine War.
 Marius, Cinna, Sulla.
 Mithridatic War.
 Pompey, Caesar Augustus.
 The Empire.
-The decline of Rome. - TEXTS: Hayes and Moon, Ancient History.
+The decline of Rome. - Texts: Hayes and Moon, Ancient History.
 For special sections- Reeve's Bible History; Vlachos, Hellas and Hellenism; Shuckburgh, History of Rome; Davis, Readings in Ancient History; Plutarch's Lives.